IRS Form 8379 Instructions

 If you answered ‘Yes,’ then you technically are not an injured spouse.
 An injured spouse is not legally obligated to pay their spouse’s past due debt.

-Line 5a: Were you a resident of a community property state during the tax year?
+Line 5: Were you a resident of a community property state during the tax year?

 Community property states may have different rules that apply to the calculation of injured spouse relief.

-While IRS Publication 555 contains more information about the tax impacts of community property states, the IRS has created a revenue ruling for each state community property law.
+IRS Publication 555 contains more information about the tax impacts of community property states.
+However, the IRS has created several revenue rulings, which may provide different details, depending on the state community property law where you live.

-If you live in…Then use the following IRS Revenue Ruling
+If you live in the following community property stateThen use the following IRS Revenue Ruling

 IRS.gov/IRB/2004-30_IRB#RR-2004-71